New Music for Old Instruments

 PBO cherishes its long-standing relationship with Pulitzer Prize winner Caroline Shaw and has commissioned, premiered, and recorded a three-song cycle written by Shaw for mezzo-soprano Anne Sofie von Otter (Is A Rose, 2016–2020), as well as a large-scale choral and orchestral work by Shaw with contralto Avery Amereau and bass-baritone Dashon Burton inspired by the Golden Record (The Listeners, 2020).

 Other contemporary works commissioned by PBO include a one-act opera To Hell and Back (2006) by Guggenheim Fellow Jake Heggie and librettist Gene Scheer, starring Isabel Bayrakdarian and Patti Lupone.
-Future seasons promise further inspiration and invention from Caroline Shaw, Mason Bates, and Tarik O’Regan.
+Future seasons promise further inspiration and invention from Caroline Shaw, Mason Bates, Tarik O’Regan, and George Lewis.

 Explore our 2020/VIRTUAL series!